opendistro/for-elasticsearch-docs/docs/elasticsearch/catapis.md

 ---
 ## Aliases

-Shows the mapping of aliases to indices, plus routing and filtering information.
+Lists the mapping of aliases to indices, plus routing and filtering information.

 ```json
 GET _cat/aliases?v